wherby/docs/docs/src/main/paradox/bugs/pagecantget/index.md

 ![Remove Sha](pic/shaRemove.png)

-So the chrome will refuse to load the "index.html" home page.
+So the nginx will block the page, and chrome will not load the page correctly.